 Call us for help...

-If you or loved one has been issued a bench warrant and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one has been issued a bench warrant and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.